 I've always loved dancing, especially the hula.
-My Datuments wanted me to study instead of dancing because he said hula will not take me anywhere.
+My grandfather wanted me to study instead of dancing because he said hula will not take me anywhere.
 So I used to hide to take hula lessons.

 My cousin taught me the hula when I was three years old.
-At age seven, I took hula from a kumu hula named Rose Kuamo'o who taught at her home in Hilo.
-I only took two summers from her because I lived in Ka'u.
-Everytime I visited Hilo, I went to learn from her.
-I learned only hula auwana from Rose Kuamo'o.
+At age seven, I took hula from whenever a kumu hula named Rose Kuamo'o who taught at her home in Hilo.
+Everytime I visited Hilo, J went to learn from her.
+I took only two summers from her because I lived in Ka'u.
+I learned only hula 'auana from Rose Kuamo'o.

-When I moved to Honolulu, I took from my AXXXXX kumu hula, Emma Moniz (Bishop).
+When I moved to Honolulu, I took from my kumu hula, Emma Moniz (Bishop).
 Aunty Emma had her own way of teaching.
-She taught me auwana and a lot of implement numbers.
+She taught me hula 'auana and a lot of implement numbers.
 She didn't teach too much of kahiko.
-The kahiko I learned was more the modern kahiko, like dances about King Kalakaua and Queen Lili'uokalani.
+The kahiko I learned was the more modern kahiko, like dances about King Kalakaua and Queen Lili'uokalani.

 As a student, my goal was to take hula from Aunty Emma for two years and get a certificate to graduate.
 I had to learn the language, the hula and get a certificate of dancing if I wanted to become a teacher.
 You needed to understand the Hawaiian words, the interpretation and the story to be able to create your own hula.
-Aunty Emma said it would take years, but you'll come to learn the language.
-I got my certificate at my uniki in 1945.
+Aunty Emma said it would take years, but you'd come to learn the language.
+I got my certificate at my 'uniki in 1945.

-Before I started to teach hula, I thought I needed to take more dancing so I took children's hula from Kuulei Stibbard.
-I also took private lessons from Puanani Alama and learned some implement numbers and other hula auwana from George Naope.
+Before I started to teach hula, I thought I needed to take more dancing so I took children's hula from Ku'ulei Stibbard.
+I also took private lessons from Puanani Alama and learned some implement numbers and other hula 'auana from George Naope.

-First I taught my own children and then my neighbors' children.
-I felt that if they can learn from me, I can teach others.
-Then my friends came and soon I had over 20 children and it grew from that.
+At first, I taught my own children and then my neighbors' children.
+I felt that if they could learn from me, I could teach others.
+Then my friends came and soon I had over twenty children and it grew from that.
 I taught for about five years before I had my first recital.
 I used to have a couple hundred children, but now my class is smaller because I am in the kupuna program and I have less time.
-We did more entertaining at parties, television shows, fairs, etc., when my halau was bigger, and had more time before 1 was a kupuna.
+We did more entertaining at parties, television shows, fairs, etc. when my halau was bigger and I had more time.
+Now that I have two careers, I take my students to perform at the Ala Moana Shopping Center and few parties when I'm available.

 I call myself a hula teacher, but kumu has the same meaning.
-I teach old Hawaiian songs.
-Songs about places, islands, love songs, songs that were written before the children were born so they can learn about them.
+I teach old Hawaiian songs about places, islands, love songs, songs that were written before the children were born so they can learn about them.
 I taught thousands of children in schools and in my home.
 I've taught some of my former students' children and now their grandchildren.

 Definitely the hula of today is different.
-The children of today have different ideas and sometimes they get easily bored with the old ways.
-So to keep them interested, you have to create new ideas.
 The steps of today are faster, especially the kahiko.
 Kahiko today is too perfect, not like I used to know, simple with feeling.
+Today's children have different ideas and sometimes they get easily bored with the old ways.
+So, to keep them interested, you have to create new ideas.

 Some of our young teachers are not ready.
-But I cannot say much because when I opened my studio, I was very new too and everybody learns from their mistakes and improves by learning all the time.
+But I cannot say much because when I opened my studio, I was very new.
+Everybody learns from their mistakes and improves by learning all the time.